TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

    ],

-This second option deserves some additional kudos because it does not need a TCA-configuration for the temporary table *tx_myext_product_category_mm* because you don't need to show up or edit the whole table or parts of it in the Backend;
+This second option deserves some additional kudos because it does not need a TCA-configuration for the temporary table *tx_myext_product_category_mm*.
-the SQL definition is sufficiently.
+You don't need to show up or edit the whole table or parts of it in the Backend - the SQL definition is sufficient.

 Those are the summarized configuration possibilities within the TCA.
 As you see, the huge count of options can be overwhelming for the novice.
-But in future, they can be auto-generated by the Extension Builder (refer to Ch.
+But in the future, they can be auto-generated by the Extension Builder (refer to Ch.
 10).